 Make Internal Communications A Strategic Lever For Employee (And Brand) Experience

-Internal communications is more than pushing information to employees.
-It is a strategic function that includes messaging and channels for communications, engagement, and feedback as a critical driver of employee experience.
-It shapes culture, reinforces brand values, and connects employees to business priorities.
+Internal communications is about more than pushing information to employees — it’s a strategic function that includes messaging and channels for communications, engagement, and feedback as a critical driver of employee experience.
+It shapes culture, reinforces your brand’s values, and connects employees to business priorities.
 Forrester’s 2025 B2B Brand And Communications Survey reveals that company size influences the maturity of internal communications programs.
-Larger organizations ($750M+) consistently report more formalized plans, stronger executive sponsorship, and robust measurement practices compared to smaller firms.
+Larger organizations (with annual revenue of over $750 million) consistently report more formalized plans, stronger executive sponsorship, and robust measurement practices compared to smaller firms.

 Reporting Structure Shapes Impact

-Our research shows that the reporting line for internal communications is mixed with internal communications reporting to the CMO 23% of the time across companies of all sizes.
-Larger companies report that internal communications is more likely to report to a Chief Communications Officer / VP of Communications, while smaller companies are more likely to have HR oversee internal communications.
-Smaller companies tend to have fewer resources and often focus marketing and communications teams on revenue generating activities.
-They tend to leverage HR to oversee all employee-related matters.
+Our research indicates that internal communications reports to the CMO in 23% of companies, regardless of size.
+In larger companies, internal communications is more likely to report to a chief communications officer or VP of communications, while smaller companies are more likely to have HR oversee internal communications.
+Smaller companies tend to have fewer resources and often focus marketing and communications teams on revenue-generating activities.
+They also tend to leverage HR for overseeing all employee-related matters.

 Larger companies are more apt to prioritize the communications expertise required to build positive brand experiences for employees.
-As companies grow, it can become difficult to ensure that the brand purpose, business goals, and key initiatives are understood by all employees across levels and regions.
-In many cases, marketing and communications teams have the skills to implement far reaching internal communications programs that align around the brand, thus creating brand advocates in the employee base.
+As companies grow, it can become difficult to ensure that the brand purpose, business goals, and key initiatives are understood by all employees across all levels and regions.
+In many cases, marketing and communications teams have the skills to implement far-reaching internal communications programs that align around the brand, which creates brand advocates in the employee base.
 That advocacy influences customers and partners, shaping their perceptions through the stories and messages employees share.

 Formalization Drives Consistency And Alignment